superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 }
 ```

-Let's take a look at a sample of our generated dataset.
+Let's take a look at a sample of the dataset our LLM generated.
 Note: LLM generation is non-deterministic, so your results may differ.

 Here are our first five monsters: